ElektraInitiative/PermaplanT/doc/ci.md

 ### Deploy Prod

-This stage is only manually executable through [Jenkins](https://build.libelektra.org/job/PermaplanT-Release/).
+There is a separate Jenkinsfile (`/ci/Jenkinsfile.release`) for this pipeline, which is only manually executable through [Jenkins](https://build.libelektra.org/job/PermaplanT-Release/).
-There is a separate Jenkinsfile (`/ci/Jenkinsfile.release`)for this containing build and deploy stages only (no testing).
+It runs only build and deploying stages (no testing).

 Production is deployed to [www.permaplant.net](https://www.permaplant.net).